 M33 – Triangulum Galaxy

 The Triangulum Galaxy is a spectacular sight when photographed through a telescope.
 It’s large, colorful, and has a distant spiral formation.
 This galaxy is a mere 3 million light-years from Earth in the constellation Triangulum.
-I photographed this galaxy from my backyard in September 2015.

 Find the Triangulum Galaxy